 What is phishing?

-Phishing is a scam where psychological manipulation is used to scare or trick victims into giving away sensitive data like passwords, or pay money through use of fraudulent invoices.
+Phishing is a scam where psychological manipulation is used to scare or trick victims into giving away sensitive data like passwords or paying money through the use of fraudulent invoices.

 What types of phishing are there?